eloqdata/eloq-website/website/monographdb/whitepaper.md

 MonographDB is the future of distributed SQL.
 Are you ready to break free?

-# MonoCacheDB: Unleashing Blazing-Fast Performance with Transactional Reliability
+# MonoCacheDB: Unleashing Blazing-Fast Performance with Transactional Cache
 ## Introduction

 In today's fast-paced digital landscape, speed and reliability are paramount.
 Latency is the enemy, and data integrity is a non-negotiable.
 Traditional caching solutions like Redis offer fast reads, but lack the robust transaction support needed for mission-critical applications.
 Introducing MonoCacheDB, a revolutionary distributed transactional cache powered by Data Substrate, that shatters performance barriers while ensuring rock-solid data consistency.